 On April 13, 2005, the State Council announced a policy on private investments in China relating to cultural matters, which affects private investments in businesses that involve publishing.
 The policy authorizes the Ministry of Culture and several other central government authorities to adopt detailed rules to implement the policy.
 In July 2005, the Ministry of Culture, together with other central government authorities, issued a regulation that prohibits private and foreign investors from engaging in the publishing business.
-Our subsidiaries and affiliated entities are not permitted to engage in the publishing business under this regulation.
+Our subsidiaries and Consolidated Affiliated Entities are not permitted to engage in the publishing business under this regulation.

-Subsequent to the implementation of the Publication Regulations, the General Administration of Press and Publication issued the Administrative Regulations on Publications Market, which became effective on

-September 1, 2003 and which was amended on June 16, 2004.
+Subsequent to the implementation of the Publication Regulations, the General Administration of Press and Publication issued the Administrative Regulations on Publications Market, which became effective on September 1, 2003 and which was amended on June 16, 2004.
 According to the Administrative Regulations on Publications Market, any organization or individual engaged in general wholesale or retail distribution of publications shall obtain a Permit for Operating Publications Business.
-Distribution of publications in the PRC is regulated on different administrative levels.
-An entity engaged in general distribution of publications shall obtain such permit from the General Administration of Press and Publication and may conduct general distribution of the publications in the PRC.
-An entity engaged in wholesaling of publications shall obtain such permit from the provincial office of the General Administration of Press and Publication and may not engage in general distribution in the PRC.
-An entity engaged in retail distribution of publications shall obtain such permit from the local office of the Administration of Press and Publication and may not conduct general distribution or wholesaling of publications in the PRC.
+Distribution of publications shall obtain such permit from the General Administration of Press and Publication and may conduct general distribution of the publications in the PRC.
+An entity engaged in wholesaling of publications shall obtain such permit from the General Administration of Press and Publications shall obtain such permit from the General Administration and may not engage in general distribution in the PRC.
+An entity engaged in retail distribution and may not engage in general distribution of Press and Publications and may not engage in general distribution of Press and Publication and may not engage in general distribution of Press and Publication and may not conduct general distribution of Press and Publications in the PRC.
+An entity engaged in retail